promptfoo/promptfoo/site/blog/red-team-ollama-model.md

   - `hallucination`: Tests for false information
   - `imitation`: Tests if model impersonates others
 - **strategies**: Techniques for delivering adversarial inputs (see [full list](/docs/category/strategies-1/)):
-  - `jailbreak`: Tests if model can escape its constraints
+  - `jailbreak`: Tests if model can escape its constraints using an iterative approach with an attacker model.
-  - `prompt-injection`: Tests if model is susceptible to injected instructions
+  - `jailbreak:composite`: Tests if model can escape its constraints using a composition of other successful jailbreak strategies.
 - **numTests**: Number of test cases per plugin

+> **Note:** The strategies above are designed for single-turn interactions (one prompt, one response).
+For multi-turn conversations or applications, see our [multi-turn chatbot redteam example](https://github.com/promptfoo/promptfoo/tree/main/examples/redteam-chatbot).

 ## Running the Red Team Evaluation